karishmaslaud/OffensEval/README.md

 ##Softlabels(subtaskcsoftlabelsfinal.ipynb is the final code as submitted in OffensEval2020)built using the following resources: <br/>
 A fair portion of code for softlabels for subtaskC (keras multiclassification based on LSTM  using one hot) adapted and inspired from:<br/>
-Susan Li,"Multi-Class Text Classification with LSTM",Medium/TowardsDataScience,10 April.2019. https://towardsdatascience.com/multi-class-text-classification-with-lstm-1590bee1bd17 <br/>
+Susan Li,"Multi-Class Text Classification with LSTM",Medium/TowardsDataScience,10 April.2019. https://towardsdatascience.com/multi-class-text-classification-with-lstm-1590bee1bd17 ,Github Repository:
 https://github.com/susanli2016/NLP-with-Python/blob/master/Multi-Class%20Text%20Classification%20LSTM%20Consumer%20complaints.ipynb <br/>
 Jason Brownlee,"Sequence Classification with LSTM Recurrent Neural Networks in Python with Keras",26 July 2016. https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/<br/>